-Subject Code ECO217 Subject Title Statis tics For Economic Analysis II LTP 510 Credit 6 Subject Category GE IV Year 2 nd Semester IV
+Subject Code ECO217 Subject Title Statistical Methods for Economics II LTP 510 Credit 6 Subject Category UC Year 2 nd Semester IV

-- To introduce the students about the basic concepts and terminology that are fundamental to statistical analysis and inference. - To provide an understanding of the importance of sampling techniques, data collection, interpretation, and evaluation. - To make the students to understand the basic theory of the ordinary least squares, generalized least squares and panel data models.
+- To introduce the students about thebasic concepts and terminology that are fundamental to statistical analysis and inference. - To provide an understanding of the importance of sampling techniques, data collection, interpretation, and evaluation. - To make the students to understand the basic theory of the ordinary least squares, generalized least squares and panel data models.

-UNIT 1: Introduction of Population and Sample
+UNIT 1: Introduction of PopulationandSample

-The distinction between populations and samples; difference between population parameters and sample statistics; variation to describe and summarize data; population moments.
+The distinction between populations and samples; difference between population parameters and sample statistics; the use of measures of location and variation to describe and summarize data; population moments and their sample counterparts.

-UNIT 2: Elementary Probability Theory
+UNIT 2: ElementaryProbabilityTheory

-Sample spaces and events; probability and properties; counting techniques; conditional probability and Bayes' rule; independence
+Sample spaces and events; probability axioms and properties; counting techniques; conditional probability and Bayes' rule; independence

-UNIT 3: Probability Distributions
+UNIT 3: Random Variables and Probability Distributions

-Probability distributions; expected values of random variables and of functions of random variables; binomial, normal and poisson distributions.
+Defining random variables; probability distributions; expected values of random variables and of functions of random variables; properties of commonly used discrete and continuous distributions (uniform, binomial, normal, Poisson and exponential random variables)

-UNIT 4: Random Sampling and Jointly Distributed Random Variables
+UNIT 4: Random Sampling and Jointly DistributedRandomVariables (13 Lecture)

-Density and distribution functions for jointly distributed random variables; computing expected values; covariance and correlation coefficients
+Density and distribution functions for jointly distributed random variables; computing expected values; covariance and correlationcoefficients

-Unit 5: Paramater Estimation
+Unit 5: Sampling, Point and Interval Estimation

-Estimation of population parameters using methods of moments and maximum likelihood procedures; properties of estimators; confidence intervals for population parameters.
+Principal steps in a sample survey; methods of sampling; the role of sampling theory; properties of random samples.
+Applications of correlation and regression in economic perspectoves; Estimation of population parameters using methods of moments and maximum likelihood procedures; properties of estimators; confidence intervals for population parameters.